Episode 45 – Nut allergy prevention & management: The research

 Guest blog by Maria Said, CEO Allergy & Anaphylaxis Australia.
 How common is food allergy in Australia?
 Australia has one of the highest rates of food allergy in the world.
 Research indicates that in Australia, one in 10 infants (1), one in 20 children (aged 10-14 years) (2) and one in 50 adults have a … Continue reading Allergy in Australia

-Tree nuts are a delicious, nutrient-dense whole food, which can be an important part of a healthy diet.
-However, for people allergic to tree nuts, completely avoiding tree nuts is the only way to manage your allergy as, currently, there is no cure.
-To safely manage your allergy, it’s important to recognise tree nuts in … Continue reading Managing your allergy fact sheets
+Client/patient resource.
+Nuts are a delicious, nutrient-dense whole food, which can be an important part of a healthy diet.
+But for people allergic to nuts, they must be completely avoided.
+To safely manage a nut allergy, it’s important to recognise nuts in their various forms, and to know which foods contain nuts.
+Downloadable fact sheets … Continue reading Fact sheets: Managing your allergy

 Allergy research